urql-graphql/urql/docs/graphcache/computed-queries.md

 ];
 ```

-Using `cache.resolve` to get the author would look like this:
+Let's get the `author` for a todo.

 ```js
 const parent = {